Map Elements to Modules

 In Darwin, the process becomes structured:

-- Identify an element or element group in the IFC.
+- Identify an element or element group in the IFC or a quantity from a 2D drawing.

 - Assign a Module that represents how that element is built.